 What Are Night Guards?

-Why Night Guards?
+Why Are Night Guards Needed?

 - Bruxism –nightguards are recommended for individuals who grind their teeth during the day or at night.
 They are preventative in nature and protect the natural teeth and jaw joints from damage or trauma due to the habit of excessive tooth grinding or bruxism.

 - Teeth Clenching – another use of nightguards are for people who clench their teeth tightly, especially in stressful or frustrating situations.
 Clenching leads to direct pressure and stress on the teeth and jaw joints.
 A night guard is prescribed to patients with these habits to reduce the pressure and trauma to the teeth and jaw joints.